 Central Courtyard type:

 This is derived from traditional rural house form cantering around a courtyard.
-The courtyards are essentially enclosed, paved and open to the sky.
-The enclosing walls of the courtyard are extensively delineated with arched openings and pilasters having ornamentation in base, shaft, capital, cornice, and parapet.
+The courtyards are essentially enclosed, paved, and open to the sky.
+The courtyard’s enclosing walls are extensively delineated with arched openings and pilasters having ornamentation in the base, shaft, capital, cornice, and parapet.
 It appears that almost similar emphasis was given to the design of the street facade and courtyard facades.
 (36, 40)

 The majority of houses in Panam Nagar belong to this type without having any inner court or hall.
-The consolidated types are designed with either an entrance portal or a veranda or a high plinth as transition space from street to inner house.
+The consolidated types are designed with either an entrance portal or a veranda or a high plinth as a transition space from the street to the inner house.
 No uniformity is found in the organization of inner cells and rooms.
 Formal balance has been maintained in all the front facades unrelated to the inner organization of the houses.
-Single storied buildings in Panam mostly belong to this typology.
+Single-storied buildings in Panam mostly belong to this typology.

-These are the single compartment houses without articulation of interior spaces but a formal balance has been maintained in the outer facade to relate the buildings with the setting.
+These are single-compartment houses without articulation of interior spaces but a formal balance has been maintained in the outer facade to relate the buildings with the setting.
 In plan, these buildings have single compartments.
 (35, 39, 41, 42, 44)

 The construction materials of Panam Nagar